Benefit-driven marketing programs can increase your nonprofit trade association’s non-dues revenue and strengthen affiliate relationships.

-- Identify the needs of your partners
+- Identify the needs

-Focusing equally on each of these areas will help you develop a successful program.
+Focusing equally on each of these areas will help you develop a successful program

-1. Identify The Needs Of Your Vendor Partners
+1. Identify The Needs

 Let’s break it down.

 Access.
 It’s easy to provide, but deciding how to do so can be tricky.
 There are many ways to offer access to members.
-First, consider providing access to members through your email and mailing lists or an online Membership Database.
-Next, for larger partners, offer an opportunity to further connect with members through a professional networking site or membership group.
-Remember to limit the functionality and the depth of the exchange and the data you provide.
+First, consider providing access to members through your email and mailing lists or online, membership-only communities where industry providers have access.

 Throughout every step of this process, the most important thing to remember is communication.
-Listen to the needs of your members and vendor partners, say what you’re going to do to solve them—then do what you said you would do, in the time you said you would do it.
+Listen to the needs of your members and partners, say what you’re going to do to solve them—then do what you said you would do, in the time you said you would do it.